fermyon/spin-s3-go/README.md

 See [example](./example) for a working example of how to use the SDK in your application.

+> This library is not compatible with go1.24 due to an upstream bug.
+See [issue #13](https://github.com/fermyon/spin-s3-go/issues/13).

 ## Usage

 Add the client to you Spin application